 Official Purpose: Informal

-Just as how they are named, pet bowls are used for providing pets with either food or water.
-With these types of bowls, designs and sizes are widely varied based on the dogs that will use the bowls.
-Some may even come with their respective stands, ensuring that there won’t be any spilling.
-And most come with two bowls, one for water and the other for food.
+Just as they are named, pet bowls are used for providing pets with either food or water.
+With these types, designs, and sizes are widely varied based on the dogs or cats that will use them.

-Pet bowls are also made from different materials and you have the prerogative to choose the one that will be convenient for you.
+Pet bowls are also made from different materials, and you have the prerogative to choose the one that will be convenient for you.
 The most popular types are the durable copper ones and the easy-to-clean silicone ones.

 Storage Bowls